MicrosoftDocs/Viva/Viva/glint/setup/preview-demo-reporting.md

 ---
 title: Preview pre-launch demo data in Viva Glint reporting
-description: For training purposes and to be sure reporting is as expected, admins can use demo data to learn what reporting will look like when a survey is closed and actual reporting is released.. ms.author: JudithWeiner
+description: For training purposes, admins can use demo data to learn what reporting will look like when a survey is closed and actual reporting is released. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry